2sic/2sxc-docs/2sxc Docs Generator/net-code/data-sources/custom/tutorial-basic/basic-list.md

 namespace ToSic.Tutorial.DataSource.Basic
 {
-  // additional info so the visual query can provide the correct buttons and infos [VisualQuery(
+  // additional info so the VisualQuery can provide the correct buttons and infos [VisualQuery(
     NiceName = "Demo DateTime List",
     Icon = "date_range",